 Hoi An - 2 nights

-In the early evening,explore the cobbled streets of Hoi An’s Old Town yourself.
+Having flown to Danang and driven the short distance to Hoi An, the remainder of your day will be at leisure.
+In the early evening, you may wish to explore the cobbled streets of Hoi An’s Old Town yourself.
 Hoi An offers a medley of dining and drinking venues, from the markets lining the street to charming boutique restaurants showcasing the best of central Vietnamese cuisine.
-If you’re in search of a craft beer head to the Tap House, 3 Phan Chau Trin, 10000 Hoi An (opening hours 08:00 - 22:00) where you can sample Vietnamese craft beers on tap.
-Happy Hour runs from 4-6pm every day.Overnight in Hoi An
+If you’re in search of a craft beer head to the Tap House on Phan Chau Trin where you can sample Vietnamese craft beers on tap.

 Click to discover more...